Future unknown for Kelowna seniors’ activity centre - Lake Country Calendar

 “It’s really not well designed for community use,” he said.

-But, it has great views and it’s very popular with the people who use it, he added.
+But, he acknowledged it has great views and has become very popular with the people who use it.

 Seniors Minister Filomena Tassi visited the centre alongside Fuhr during last month’s visit to the Kelowna area and praised the centre and the society for all they do, Fuhr explained.

-Egeland said instead of demolition, she would rather see fundraising and renovations to upgrade the waterfront space, which is owned by the City of Kelowna and available for rentals.
+Egeland said instead of demolition, she would rather see fundraising and renovations to upgrade the waterfront space.

 “We want our home,” she said.